Frequently Asked Questions About the RN-BS Program

 Yes.
-The RN-BS Advising Sheet list all courses required to complete the program.
-Please visit RN-BS Advising Sheet for more information.
+The RN-BS Advising Sheet lists all courses required to complete the program.
+Please visit the RN-BS Advising Sheet for more information.
 It may be a good idea to take any outstanding health science or statistics prerequisites.
 For example, many registered nurses have not completed a 3-credit course in Pharmacology and 3-credit course in Nutrition.
 Students have the option of taking an online or in-person course in each of those subjects or taking an equivalent NLN examination.

 What is the cost of the program?

 Please visit the College of Advancing and Professional Studies for the per-credit cost of the program.
 The cost of books varies with the course.